LogikBlitz/BTGisterPost/README.md

 ## For XCode 5*
-The plugin works in XCode 5 - Just checkout the branch: xcode5-dev6
+Please checkout https://github.com/LogikBlitz/BTGisterPost_Xcode5 for XCode 5 support.

 ## BTGisterPost for XCode 4.\*
 A small plug-in for Xcode 4.\* that allows for posting of Gist's directly from Xcode.